Fire-Rated Walls: Essential Guide to Fire Safety

 Local Building Codes

-Don’t forget your local jurisdiction!
+Don't overlook local regulations!
 While national codes provide a baseline, many municipalities adopt stricter rules.
-Always check with local authorities before finalizing construction plans.
+Always check local authorities before finalizing your construction plans.

 Determining the Right Fire Rating